DoubleCouponDay/Chunkus/README.md

 It can only run if your bot is offline.
 There can only be one usage of your tokens at a time.

+Cargo must find bot.exe so add to the PATH environment variable with the Rust build location

+`(REPO CLONE FOLDER)/Rust_part/target/debug`

 Commands to use the bot:
 ### Vectorize: Goes through all attachments of the command message, executes the algorithm on them and returns the output
 `!v or !vectorize` with an attachment or url eg.